 Ditch Shaving Cream

 You can get away with using a bar of soap as shaving cream too.
-It’s one less thing to buy and get nasty in the shower.
+So it’s one less thing to buy and get nasty in the shower.

 Skip it.